 Scrooge Ah, Mrs Harty!
 And Mrs Jollygoode!
 Good-day, ladies.
 Merry Christmas!
 Jollygoode/Harty (caught off guard) Er Merry Christmas, Mr Scrooge.

 Scrooge Come to my office on Monday morning and I will give you one hundred guineas for your most worthy cause!
 And the same every Christmas!

-The Crowd cheers as the two ladies look appropriately staggered

-Jollygoode B-b-but, Mr Scrooge Why? ------------ --------------------------
+The Crowd che ers as the two ladies look appropriately staggered Jollygoode B-b-but, Mr Scrooge Why?
 Scrooge For a jolly good reason, Mrs Jollygoode!
-(He points to the Crowd)

-They will tell you why.
+(He points to the Crowd) They will tell you why.
 Excuse me!

-Scrooge giggles and dances away into a Christmas gift store as the happy Crowd sings to Harty and Jollygoode

-Butcher, Pringle I like life!
+Scrooge giggle Harty and Jolly rs and dances away into a Christmas gift store as the happy Crowd sings to Igoode Bissett, Pringle I like life!
 Here and now!
 Life and I made a mutual vow Till I die, Life and I We'll both try To be better somehow!
 Company Where there's music and laughter, Happiness is rife!
 Jollygoode Why?
-Because I like life!

-A roar goes up as Scrooge emerges from the clothing shop, resplendent in a Santa Claus outfit.
-He hands his sack to the Urchins

-Jollygoode/Harty (in total shock) | don't believe it!

-Scrooge, Urchins, Scrooge & Ladies

-Farver Chris'mas!
-Farver Chris'mas!
-Puts a great big sack On 'is dear old back 'Cos 'e loves us all An' 'e shows it!

-They push Scrooge on to a sled and pull him around the stage
+Because I like life! as Scrooge emerges from the clothing shop, resplendent in a Santa Claus Is his sack to the Urchins Jollygoode/Harty (in total shock) I don't believe it!
+Scrooge Farver Chris'mas!
+Urchins & Scrooge Farver Chris'mas!
+Urchins Scrooge & la On 'is dear old back 'Cos 'e loves us all An' 'e shows it!
+They push Scrooge on to a sled and pull him around the stage Company An' 'e goes For a sleigh-ride If it snows Then 'e may ride all night!

-Company

-An' 'e goes For a sleigh-ride If it snows Then 'e may ride all night!
 But that's all right!

-In the mornin' Christmas mornin ' -If yer lift yer eyes, There's a big surprise!
-On yer bed you'll see

-There's a gift from Farver Chris'mas From Farver Chris'mas-That's 'ow Chris'mas oughta be!
+In the mornin'

+Christmas mornin ' -If yer lift yer eyes, There's a big surprise!
+On yer bed you'll see There's a gift from Farver Chris'mas From Farver Chris'mas-That's 'ow Chris'mas oughta be!